SimonAMcKenzie/my-password-generator/README.md

 This project involved making a password generator application operational and user friendly so that users can generate random passwords based on specific criteria.
 The application runs in the browser and features a clean and responsive user interface.
 Users can select the length of the password and specify whether it should include uppercase letters, lowercase letters, numbers, and special characters.

 ## Motivation
 The motivation behind this project is to provide a secure and easy-to-use tool for generating strong passwords.
-With an increase in brute force attacks, having a reliable password generator is essential for individuals and organizations to create robust passwords that enhance their digital security.
+With an increase in brute force attacks, having a reliable password generator is essential for individuals and organisations to create robust passwords that enhance their digital security.

 ## Project Scope
 The project involves building a password generator application that meets specific requirements, including length validation, character type selection, and error handling.
 The application should provide an intuitive user experience and generate passwords that adhere to the selected criteria.